vectara/vectara-answer/HOSTING.md

        - **startCommand (string):** npm run start

 3. Now that you have all the parameters, you can use Node to run the deployment command as follows:
   - create a JS file called `command.js`.
-Replace the owner ID with your Render user ID,  and the API key with your Vectara API key.
+Replace the owner ID with your Render user ID,  and the API key with your Render API key.
   ```
       const axios = require('axios');
       const payload = JSON.stringify({